Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 To transform an OFDS network from JSON format to GeoJSON format, you must:

 * Create an empty JSON object for the nodes feature collection and set its `.type` to 'FeatureCollection'.
-* Create an empty JSON object for the links feature collection and set its `.type` to 'FeatureCollection'.
+* Create an empty JSON object for the spans feature collection and set its `.type` to 'FeatureCollection'.
 * For each contract in `contracts`, [dereference the phase references](#dereference-a-phase-reference) in `.relatedPhases`.
 * For each node in `nodes`:
   * Convert the node to a GeoJSON feature: